* * * *

 I’m guessing [that] most people [who stay at such places] already have their Plan B… Packing up and moving to the next-closest “free campground…” The point is that after feeling distinctly uncomfortable at the idea of camping at Killebrew Park – even if there had been a space available – I had my own Plan B.

+My Plan B was to drive up to nearby Georgia Veterans State Park that late Thursday afternoon.
+(West of Cordele and just off I-75.)
 It’s a beautiful park – and campground – but then I went to register.
 Fortunately I’d just renewed my “Friends of Georgia” ParkPass, and so was entitled to one free night of camping.
 I then asked how much it would cost to tent-camp otherwise.
 (For future reference.)
 The best available discount rate was $28.00…

 On the other hand, Expedia said there was a nearby Budget Lakeview Inn (Sycamore) for $38.00.
 That may not be everyone’s cup of tea.
 But – having camped less than a year ago on a soggy salt marsh 12 miles out in the Gulf of Mexico – that wouldn’t have been so bad to me.
 (See 12 miles offshore, on the 8-day primitive-camping canoe trip last November 2014.)